MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 	[-HttpPipelineAppend <SendAsyncStep[]>] [-HttpPipelinePrepend <SendAsyncStep[]>] [-Proxy <uri>] [-ProxyCredential <pscredential>] [-ProxyUseDefaultCredentials] [<CommonParameters>]
 ```

 ## DESCRIPTION
 This cmdlet displays information about one or more phone numbers.
-You can filter the phone numbers to return using different parameters.
+You can filter the phone numbers to return by using different parameters.

 Returned results are sorted by TelephoneNumber in ascending order.